rogers-obrien-rad/innovation-station-testing/kits/challenge-vote-desktop/00_instructions.md

 ### Idea Voting Process
 1. Scroll through the list of ideas and interact with them as you see fit.
 2. You must vote for at least three ideas, so choose whichever ideas you like best and rank them according to your preference.
-3. Feel free to re-rank your ideas as you see fit and test the ranking process to make sure it works properly.
+3. Feel free to re-rank your ideas as you see fit and test the ranking process to make sure it is intuitive and/or works properly.
-4. Once you have ranked three ideas and feel confident with your choices, click the "Submit" button.
+4. Once you have ranked three ideas, click the "Submit" button.
 5. If everything worked correctly, you should see a Success screen stating your votes have been cast.

 ## 📝 Feedback